 Career Development & Employability Manager

 - Maintaining, updating and contacting the company contact database.
-Proactively compiling lists of relevant companies to contact in relation to relevant caseloads of students
+Proactively compiling lists of relevant companies to contact in relation to HR, Marketing, Psychology, IT and Accounting opportunities

 - Uploading adverts onto CRM and promoting them via CRM, phone calls, social media, notice boards, vacancy newsletter etc